sa-shiro/Minecraft-Compressed-Blocks/README.md

 ## License

-This mod is licensed under the MIT.
+This mod is licensed under the MIT license.
 See the [LICENSE](LICENSE.md) file for more details.